-Much of Professor Rubin's writing is in law and economics, with a focus on tort and contract issues.
+Much of Professor Rubin's writing is in law and economics, with a focus on tort, crime and contract issues.
 His areas of research interest include law and economics, industrial organization, transaction cost economics, government and business, public choice, regulation and price theory, and evolution and economics.
-His work has been cited in the professional literature over 1400 times.
+His work has been cited in the professional literature over 11,100 times.
 He has consulted widely on litigation related matters, and has addressed numerous business, professional, policy and academic audiences.
 He has testified three times before Congress, and has served as an advisor on tort issues to the Congressional Budget Office.

 Professor Rubin is the author of the well known paper "Why Is the Common Law efficient?"
 Journal of Legal Studies, 1977, which has been reprinted eight times, in English, Spanish and French.